Organizing Learners Using Groups

 1. Go to the Groups page. (see steps 1 to 4 in section Adding groups to a course)

-2. Select the name of group to which the learners should be added in the box under Groups.
+2. Select the name of the group to which the learners should be added in the box under Groups.

 3. Click on the Add/remove users button.